web-auth/doc/the-webauthn-server/the-symfony-way/entities-with-doctrine.md

 ### Doctrine Entity

 In a Symfony application context, you usually have to manage several user entities.
-Thus, in the following example, the user entity class will extend the required calls and implements the interface provided by the Symfony Security component.
+Thus, in the following example, the user entity class will extend the required calls and implement the interface provided by the Symfony Security component.

 Feel free to add the necessary setters as well as other fields you need \(creation date, last update at…\).